samirwadkar31/Jenkins_CICD_Deploy_JavaApplication_To_AKS/JenkinsConfigurationOnAzureVM.md

-# Jenkins Configuration On Azure VM
+# Jenkins Configuration On Azure   Linux Ubuntu VM

 ## First, give permission to your key file.